 Historically, testing for FXS was done with cell culture using an agent that provoked the expression of the "fragile" site on the X chromosome (the tip of the chromosome appeared bent or broken under the microscope).
 This testing was less reliable than the current testing, which uses DNA analysis to discern the number of CGG repeats (a pattern of DNA) in the FMR1 gene.
 The normal number of triplet repeats is 5-44, and a full mutation in the FMR1 gene is >200 repeats.
 Males carrying full mutations are usually affected with FXS.
 Females are variably affected.
 Those with repeat numbers of 55-200 have a "premutation" which is unstable and prone to expand further into the full mutation range.
 Premutation carriers may have Fragile X Tremor-Ataxia syndrome (FXTAS) and primary ovarian insufficiency (POI).
 Repeat numbers of 45-54 are a "grey zone" which don't cause disease but could expand in subsequent generations to the premutation range.

-Support for Patients
+Support for Patients and Families

 Ensure that all children with developmental delay, intellectual disability, and/or autism spectrum disorder are considered for a genetic evaluation.
 The only way to confirm a FXS diagnosis is with the FMR1 DNA Test for Fragile X.

 Fragile X Myth Busters